trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/en/case-93-daguang-breaks-into-a-dance.md

 ---
-title: "Case 93: Daguang Breaks into a Dance"
+title: "Daguang Breaks into a Dance"
-meta_title: "Case 93: Daguang Breaks into a Dance"
+meta_title: "Daguang Breaks into a Dance"
-description: "Case 93: Daguang Breaks into a Dance"
+description: "Daguang Breaks into a Dance"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Type 2"]
 masters: [""]